 NCR given May deadline to review service fees on loans

-The problem is that short-term loans often aren’t cost effective to provide.
-Therefore credit providers tend to issue larger loans with longer terms to consumers creating larger debt issues in the long run.
+The problem is that short-term loans often aren’t cost-effective to provide.
+Credit providers then tend to issue larger loans with longer terms to consumers creating larger debt issues in the long run.

 The Xpertek Group is a leading provider of diverse software solutions.
 Our international footprint extends to more than 18 countries worldwide.